arcetri/gandalf/README.md

 * view.hosts -- returns a string suitable for use in /etc/hosts file;
 * view.dns -- returns a string suitable for use in DNS zone files.
 There is a second positional argument named "type" that could be either "addr" (default) or "cname".
-In the first case, function returns hostname-to-ip matching; in latter case, it returns hostname-to-resides-on matching;
+In the first case, function returns hostname-to-ip mapping.
+In latter case, it returns hostname-to-resides-on mapping;
 * view.rdns -- returns a string suitable for use in DNS zone files containing reverse DNS zone entries.
-It matches IP address to hostname and domain;
+It maps IP address to hostname and domain;
 * view.dhcp -- returns a string suitable for use in DHCP config files.
 It has three optional parameters:
     * with_hostname -- bool, whether add option "host-name" or not;